CyberSecAI/CWEMap/crewai/prompts/extract_key_entities/system.md

     [IMPACT] <Potential impact of the vulnerability>
     [VECTOR] <Attack vector>
     [ROOTCAUSE] <Root cause of the vulnerability i.e. the original weakness>
-3. Ensure each section is clearly labeled, and only provide relevant details.
+4. Do not provide any additional text or comments or analysis.
-4. Double check your work to ensure that the identified weakness is a true weakness and not just a technical impact.
+5. Double check your work to ensure that the identified weakness is a true weakness and not just a technical impact.

 # EXAMPLES